jovan-krajevski/magisterska/README.md

 * [Fitting models to long time series](https://robjhyndman.com/hyndsight/long-time-series/)
 * [Modeling short time series with prior knowledge](https://minimizeregret.com/short-time-series-prior-knowledge)
 * [Modeling short time series with prior knowledge - PyMC](https://juanitorduz.github.io/short_time_series_pymc/)

+## General idea

+* The work is done on daily data
+* When modeling time series, in order to use seasonalities, it is recommended you have at least two periods of data if you are going to use a certain seasonality (i.e. if you use yearly seasonality, you need to have at least 2 years of data)
+* If a long time series exhibits similar seasonality patterns as a short time series, we can learn the seasonality from the long time series and transfer and fine-tune it on the short time series
+* We use 80 years of data points from the SMP500 index to learn yearly seasonality patterns about how the markets behave; we transfer and fine-tune these patterns on multiple 3-month windows from various stocks that are present in the SMP500 index